Sex After 70: Can Older Men & Women Be Sexually Active?

 Many people feel uncomfortable or embarrassed talking about sex with their doctors, but you don't need to.
 Sexual health is part of physical health.
 Your healthcare provider will likely have an open mind and be ready to help you address the obstacles to senior sex so that you can enjoy more intimacy in your personal relationships.

 Looking for incontinence products that can help you feel more confident?
-Get a free sample pack to try!
+Try one of our sample packs

 Dr. Temitope Rude, MD